The Naked Brothers Band (TV series): Development

 The series' title derived from an incident when the brothers were very young: they came out of the bathtub and said, "We're the naked brothers band!"
 Although Nat revised the band's title to The Silver Boulders in preschool, Polly Draper revived it as she felt it would be more suitable for the show.

 Nat's music, which he has been composing at the piano from the time he was 5, emboldens the scripts Draper writes for many of the episodes.
 She also acknowledges how the series differs from other children's shows in terms of not using a laugh track.

-"At first, we were intrigued by the idea, but we weren't sure that kids would understand the vague tongue-and-cheek of it.
-Then a bunch of us took [the film] home to our own children and they loved it."